skyyyyyy0/vehicle-can-analysis/README.md

 This project analyzes raw vehicle CAN telemetry data extracted from MF4 files.

-The goal of this project was to identify meaningful CAN signal behavior, validate driving-state patterns, detect anomalous signal transitions, and build an end-to-end cloud-based analytics pipeline using Python, AWS S3, Athena, SQL, and Tableau.
+The pipeline processes CAN signals using Python, AWS S3, Athena SQL, and Tableau to identify driving-state behavior, signal transitions, anomaly patterns, and session-level telemetry characteristics.

 This project simulates a real-world telemetry analytics workflow: